yairlak/disentangling_orthography_bvae/README.md

 2. [Best Model](#Best_model)

 ## Grid_Search
+Optimization of model hyperparameters and training setup for both the reconcostruction loss (recon_loss) and disentanglment of the latent units (quantified by the mututal-information gap MIG), where model and training hyperparameters are: b - beta size of the regularization in ELBO. ls - latent size of the latent layer. bs - batch size during training. lr - learning rate.
 *
     ![grid_search](figures/grid_search_results_scatter.png)
     The smaller learning-rate is better for both reconstruction loss and MIG.
 Higher beta value improves MIG as expected.